kanidm/kanidm/kanidm_book/src/integrations/oauth2.md

 As each resource server may have its own scopes and understanding of these, Kanidm isolates scopes to each resource server connected to Kanidm.
 Kanidm has two methods of granting scopes to accounts (users).

-The first are implicit scopes.
-These are scopes granted to all accounts that Kanidm holds.

-The second is scope mappings.
+The first is scope mappings.
 These provide a set of scopes if a user is a member of a specific group within Kanidm.
 This allows you to create a relationship between the scopes of a resource server, and the groups/roles in Kanidm which can be specific to that resource server.

 For an authorisation to proceed, all scopes requested must be available in the final scope set that is granted to the account.

-This final scope set can be built from implicit and mapped scopes.
+The second is supplemental scope mappings.
+These function the same as scope maps where membership of a group provides a set of scopes to the account, however these scopes are NOT consulted during authorisation decisions made by Kanidm.
+These scopes exists to allow optional properties to be provided (such as personal information about a subset of accounts to be revealed) or so that the resource server may make it's own authorisation decisions based on the provided scopes.

 This use of scopes is the primary means to control who can access what resources.
+These access decisions can take place either on Kanidm or the resource server.

-For example, if you have a resource server that will always request a scope of "read", then you can limit the "read" scope to a single group of users by a scope map so that only they may access that resource.
+For example, if you have a resource server that always requests a scope of "read", then users with scope maps that supply the read scope will be allowed by Kanidm to proceed to the resource server.
+Kanidm can then provide the supplementary scopes into provided tokens, so that the resource server can use these to choose if it wishes to display UI elements.
+If a user has a supplemental "admin" scope, then that user may be able to access an administration panel of the resource server.
+In this way Kanidm is still providing the authorisation information, but the control is then exercised by the resource server.

 ## Configuration